DynamoDS/DynamoPrimer/09_Custom-Nodes/9-4_Python.md

 ###The Python Node
 Like code blocks, python nodes are a scripting interface within a visual programming environment.
 The Python node can be found under *Core>Scripting* in the library.
-Double clicking the node opens the python script editor.
+Double clicking the node opens the python script editor (you can also right click on the node and select *Edit...*).

 ![Script Editor](images/9-4/Exercise/Python/python04.png)